abo-abo/ace-window/README.md

 When using ace-window, if the action character is followed by a string, then `ace-window` will be invoked again to select the target window for the action.
 Otherwise, the current window is selected.

+### `aw-minibuffer-flag`

+When non-nil, also display `ace-window-mode` string in the minibuffer when `ace-window` is active.
+This is useful when there are many side-by-side windows and the `ace-window-mode` string is cutoff in the minor mode area of the modeline.

+### `aw-ignored-buffers`

+List of buffers and major-modes to ignore when choosing a window from the window list.
+Active only when `aw-ignore-on` is non-nil.
+Windows displaying these buffers can still be chosen by typing their specific labels.

+### `aw-ignore-on`

+When t, `ace-window` will ignore buffers and major-modes in `aw-ignored-buffers`.
+Use M-0 `ace-window` to toggle this value.
+  :type 'boolean)

+### `aw-ignore-current`

+When t, `ace-window` will ignore `selected-window'.